raphCode/master-thesis-muzero/theory.typ

 more !gs against previous versions of the #rlnet.
 For this, games are played between two agents which select !as sampled from !preds of the
 #rlnet.
-This form of selfplay does not use any search.
 One agent uses the current version of the #rlnet, the other one a random older iteration.
 The authors argue that randomizing from a pool of opponents prevents overfitting and stabilizes training.

+The selfplay in !ago does not use any search.
 The final iteration of the #rlnet already plays Go better (without search) than the strongest available open-source Go program.

-The last stage trains a #vnet that evaluates positions directly, without utilizing any rollouts.
+The last stage trains a #vnet that evaluates positions directly.
 It is trained in supervised manner to predict the !g outcome from the current board position, assuming strong !pls.
 A suitable dataset for this task requires a large number of Go !gs and strong play of both !pls.
 The authors used the #rlnet and selfplay to generate a new dataset that fulfills these requirements.

+Specifically, each selfplay !g is carried out in three phases:
+First, a random number $U$ is sampled uniformly $U tilde.op "unif"{1, 450}$.
+Then, the moves at time steps $t = 1, ..., U - 1$ are sampled from !preds of the #slnet,
+$a_t tilde.op #sl (dot.c | s_t)$.
+Second, a single move $a_U$ is sampled from the legal moves.
+Lastly, the #rlnet is used to generate the remaining moves $t = U + 1, ..., T$ until the !g terminates, $a_t tilde.op #rl (dot.c | s_t)$.
+The !g is then scored to determine its outcome $z_T$.
+From every !g, only a single training example $(s_(U+1), z_T)$ is added to the selfplay dataset.
+The final dataset contains positions from 30 million distinct !gs.

 Finally, three !nets (the two !pnets #sl, #roll and the #vnet) are combined in a variant of !mcts (MCTS).